Announcing our 2021-22 Season

 March 12: Earthly Baroque

 Our beloved program that became a critically-acclaimed CD recording!
 Transport yourself to a world of wild wonders with Vivaldi’s Goldfinch concerto, Biber’s colorful Sonata Representativa, Werner’s stormy November suite, and the ensemble’s reconstruction of J. F. Lampe’s playful Cuckoo Concerto.

 With “imitation being the highest form of flattery,” this program juxtaposes concertos and sonatas by Handel with works by Telemann, Kaiser, and Scarlatti that provided him inspiration.
 Also included is a fugue by Corelli that sparked part of Handel’s Hallelujah Chorus.

 Plus — A new online Delving Deeper presentation

 Episode 4: Sites and Sounds of Early Sudbury

-Musicians of the Old Post Road teams up with the Sudbury Historical Society to highlight some of history-rich Sudbury's most fascinating historical sites: the Rice Tavern site, Loring Parsonage, Hearse House, Town Pound, and Revolutionary War Cemetery, Hosmer House, and the pub room of the Wayside Inn.
-Historical Society members offer brief talks at each location, providing a richer understanding of each site's history and key personages in Sudbury's past.
-The ensemble performs rediscovered 18th-century Massachusetts selections at each site, bringing this history to life!
+Musicians of the Old Post Road teams up with the Sudbury Historical Society to explore some of history-rich Sudbury’s most fascinating historical sites.
+Historical Society members offer brief talks at each location, providing a richer understanding of each site’s history and key personages in Sudbury’s past.
+The ensemble performs modern-day premieres of fascinating, rediscovered works by 18th-century Massachusetts composers and arrangers at each site, bringing this history to life!